-Best of Carson Valley nominations open until June 30
+Best of Carson Valley nominations open today

 Whether you find this time of year exciting or exhausting, for us here at The Record-Courier, it is definitely both — but in a good way.